 Provision Code and/or Provision Description Company's Compliance or Explanation The responsibilities of the CEO are as follows: (a) to progress and advance the strategic direction provided by the Board; (b) the operational running of the Company, pursuant to the Board delegating to the CEO certain of the Board's powers, authorities and discretions; (c) to set the agenda of Board meetings and ensure that adequate time is available for discussion of all agenda items, in particular strategic issues; (d) to ensure that the directors receive complete, adequate and timely information; (e) to ensure effective communication with shareholders; and (f) to encourage constructive relations within the Board and between the Board and Management.
 The Board is satisfied that there is sufficient transparency and accountability in view of the distinction of responsibilities.
-Mr Amir Belson is an independent Director and is also the Chairman of the Board and he is also available to shareholders at the Company's general meetings and could be contacted at ab@amirbelson.com.
+Mr Ng Fook Ai Victor is an Independent Director and is also the current Chairman of the Board and he is also available to shareholders at the Company's general meetings and can be contacted at victor@nextrevolutionnow.com .
 Hence, the Board is of the view that there is no need to appoint a lead independent director as there is a sufficiently strong independent element on the Board which enables the exercise of judgement with regards to the corporate affairs of the Group.
-Board Mem bership 4.1 What are the duties of the NC?
-The NC is guided by key terms of reference as follows: (a) the review of board succession plans for directors, in particular, the Chairman, the CEO and key management personnel; (b) the development of a process and criteria for evaluation of the performance of the Board, its board committees and directors; (c) the review of training and professional development programs for the Board;(d) to review and approve any new employment of related persons and propose terms of their employment; (e) to decide whether or not a director of the Company is able to and has been adequately carrying out his duties as a director; and (f) board appointments and re-nominations of existing directors accordance with the Company's Constitution (including alte applicable) after having considered important issues, as part the selection, appointment and re-appointment of directors, and progressive renewal of the Board and each director commitment, contribution and performance (e.g. attendant participation, candour) including, if applicable, as an independent of the progressive submit themselves for re-not appointment at regular intervals and at least once every three 4.3 Please describe the board nomination process for the Table 4.3(a) - Process for the Selection and Appointment of New Directors Catalist Rule 720(4) Company in the last financial year for (i) selecting and appointing new directors and (ii) re-electing incumbent directors.
+Board Memb ership 4.1 What are the duties of the NC?
+The NC is guided by key terms of reference as follows: (a) the review of board succession plans for directors, in particular, the Chairman, the CEO and key management personnel; (b) the development of a process and criteria for evaluation of the performance of the Board, its board committees and directors; (c) the review of training and professional development programs for the Board; (d) to review and approve any new employment of related persons and proposed terms of their employment; $ \\$ (e) to decide whether or not a director of the Company is able to and has been adequately carrying out his duties as a director; and (f) board appointments and re-nominations of existing directors for re-election in accordance with the Company's Constitution (including alternate directors, if applicable) after having considered important issues, as part of the process for the selection, appointment and re-appointment of directors, as to composition and progressive renewal of the Board and each director's competencies, commitment, contribution and performance (e.g. attendance, preparedness, participation, candour) including, if applicable, as an independent director as well as ensuring all directors submit themselves for re-nomination and re-appointment at regular intervals and at least once every three years.
+4.3 Please describe the board nomination process for the Table 4.3(a) - Process for the Selection and Appointment of New Directors Catalist Rule 720(4) Company in the last financial year for (i) selecting and appointing new directors and (ii) re-electing incumbent directors.
 Determination of selection criteria The NC, in consultation with the Board, would identify the current needs of the Board in terms of expertise and skills that are required in the context of the strengths and weaknesses of the existing Board to complement and strengthen the Board.
 Search for suitable candidates The NC would consider candidates proposed by the Directors, key management personnel or substantial shareholders, and may engage professional search firms where necessary.
-Assessment of shortlisted candidates Assessment of shortlisted candidates Appointment of director The NC would recommend the selected candidate to the Board for consideration and approval.
+Assessment of shortlisted candidates The NC would meet and interview the shortlisted candidates to assess their suitability.
+Appointment of director The NC would recommend the selected candidate to the Board for consideration and approval.